nexpy/nexpy/doc/source/pythongui.rst

     .. note:: This is equivalent to editing the values in the axis text boxes.

 **Reset Plot Limits**
-    This restores the axis limits to the original values.
+    This restores the axis and signal limits to the original values.

-    .. note:: Clicking on the Home button in the Options Tab (see below) or right-clicking within the plot will also restore the original axis limits.
+    .. note:: This is equivalent to clicking on the Home button in the Options Tab (see below).
+Right-clicking within the plot restores the axis limits but does not reset the signal limits.

 **New Plot Window**
     Opens a new NeXpy plotting window, consisting of a Matplotlib plot pane and